-G6.5 Use physically robust, readily maintained materials and details in areas that can be expected to be subject to damage or vandalism.
+G6.5 Use physically robust, readily maintained materials and details in areas that are prone to damage or vandalism.

 High quality finishes and good maintenance help establish an attractive image for a building or place.
 Materials, finishes and details that are resistant to damage and/or readily repaired or replaced are desirable.
-Signs of damage or lack of care (as well as overt signs of 'target-hardening' such as barred windows and security shutters at shop fronts) will raise perceptions of disorder and a potential safety threat.
+Signs of damage or lack of care (as well as overt signs of 'target-hardening' such as barred windows and security shutters at shop fronts) raise perceptions of disorder and a potential safety threat.
 Some people may be dissuaded from using these places.